Ben Wrigley – MNCPS

 Counsellor & Supervisor

 I offer a safe and confidential space where you can bring your challenges out into the open so that they can be explored and understood with empathy and compassion.
-I provide weekly, 50 minute, one-to-one meetings for people 18 years or older to work with all types of concerns including depression, stress, suicide, bereavement, anxiety, OCD, anger, relationships, abuse, life events, low self-steem, panic attacks, affairs and many others.
-I work online or face-to-face just outside Tunbridge Wells in South East England.
+I provide weekly, 50-minute, one-to-one meetings for people 18+ years to work with all types of concerns including depression, stress, suicide, bereavement, anxiety, OCD, anger, relationships, abuse, life events, low self-steem, panic attacks, affairs and many others.
+I can meet you online or face-to-face just outside Tunbridge Wells in South East England.

-My rates are £40-60 depending on your circumstances and the value of therapy to you.
-Our first meeting is free so you can get a sense of who I am and how I work and I can ensure we can work together.
+My rates are £45-65 depending on your circumstances and the value of therapy to you.
+Our first meeting is free so you can get a sense of who I am, how I work and so that I can ensure we can work together.

 Talking therapy is a process of self-discovery, awareness and letting-go, opening a way through to empowerment, choice and ultimately freedom.
 It’s about understanding what blocks you from where you want to go and choosing boundaries to keep you where you want to be.
 It’s about understanding the fears of the future and the sadnesses of the past to help us be more in the present.
 It’s about building a safe and supportive relationship together where this process can take root.
 It’s about you.